RFL Championship: 2019–2023: Return of playoffs

 On 14 September 2018, an EGM was called to discuss the future of the sport and a change in structure, as the clubs were in favour of scrapping the Super 8s in favour of a more conventional structure.
 Two proposals were put forward: one by Super League and one by the Championship and League 1;

 Super League proposal: The Super League proposed staying with 12 teams who play each other home and away plus Magic Weekend and 6 loop fixtures (29 games).
 They also proposed a return to a top-5 playoff and the 12th placed team being relegated.

 Championship & League 1 proposal: The alternative proposal was that Super League would expand to 14 clubs playing 29 games ending with a top-5 playoff.
 The team finishing 14th would be relegated and 13th would play 2nd, 3rd and 4th in the Championship in a relegation playoff.

 After a vote, the Super League proposal was voted through was implemented for the 2019 season.
 The Championship clubs then voted for a top 5 playoff being used to decide which team will be promoted to Super League.

-2024–2025: IMG grading
+2024–2025: Introduction of grading

 From 2024 there was no automatic promotion from the Championship to Super League.
 Membership of Super League was determined entirely by IMG grading.

 The grading system made no effect on the make-up of Super League for 2025 as the Championship winners, Wakefield Trinity, were placed 8th in the grading list - so would have been promoted under the previous system.
+The 2025 season saw Bradford Bulls and two other highest rated IMG clubs promoted to the Betfred Super League York Knights and Toulouse Olympique.
+Salford Red Devils were relegated to the Championship.

+2026: merger with League One

+At the end of 2025 the Championship was merged with League One into a 21 team division.
+In early January 2026 Featherstone Rovers were ejected from the Rugby Football League due to the club being in an extended period of administration reducing the number of clubs in the league to 20.
+By the start of the season at the end of January, there was no decision on whether there would be any automatic promotion and relegation between Super League and the Championship or whether entry to Super league is entirely on IMG grading.
+The 2026 Championship features a play-off system between the top ten clubs, details of which were released on 16 January.